 - Small class sizes where every student gets personal support

 - Enjoy the Herzing Open Education Program (HOEP): take more IT courses after you graduate, tuition-free!

 - Amazing Career Development team who helps create your resume, prepare for interviews, and apply for computer networking jobs

-- Friendly, welcoming campus with students of all ages and backgrounds
+- Learn together with students of all ages and backgrounds